Huskydog9988/huskydog9988/README.md

 <img align='right' src='https://avatars.githubusercontent.com/u/39809509?v=4' width='200'>

 I'm a Full Stack developer living in the US.
-I have experiance in both writing and deploying production applications.

 I specailize in building JavaScript/Typescript applications, but I'm also competent with other languages.
 If I had to provide a short list of them, it would be: **Python**, **Java**, and **C#**.